 When it comes to a quick escape from Manila, Tagaytay City is an easy choice.
-Its proximity makes it a default destination for the work-weary weekend warriors from Manila and other parts of Cavite, as well as neighboring provinces of Laguna and Batangas.
+Its proximity makes it a default destination for the work-weary weekend warriors from Manila and other parts of Cavite, as well as the neighboring provinces of Laguna and Batangas.

 Tagaytay has a lot to lure tourists with.
 From its endless array of dining places to its magnificent panoramas of the Taal Lake, Tagaytay appeals to those looking for a respite, allowing visitors to forget about their problems and chill for a few days or so.
 Thanks largely to its relatively cooler temperature, Tagaytay also fosters a very comfortable atmosphere, which makes it a haven for wellness and retreat centers.